MQTT – Message Queuing Telemetry Transport

 MQTT uses the concept of “themes” to organize its data, and a publish/subscribe model to communicate themes to other parties through the cloud.

 For example: an air conditioning system sends (or publishes) data on the “health” of its compressors to the cloud.
 All interested parties with approved credentials – machine or human – can subscribe to this topic to receive the information.

 Subscribers can be maintenance engineers (human), parts procurement systems (software/machine) or maintenance planning systems (software/machine).

 Suddenly every aspect of a machine’s lifecycle is available for review, and this represents an exciting and profound opportunity to connect with this information to find defects, save costs, increase efficiency, and make planning for the Internet of Things.

-The MQTT protocol provides an easy way to perform messaging using a publish/subscribe model.
-This makes it suitable for Internet of Things messaging, such as low-power sensors or mobile devices such as telephones, embedded computers or microcontrollers.
+The MQTT protocol provides a simple method of performing messaging using the publish/subscribe model.
+That makes it particularly suitable for IoT and cloud applications, such as low-power sensors or mobile devices like phones, embedded computers, or microcontrollers.

 In conjunction with the OPC Router, connections can be easily queried.
 Download the HiveMQ broker here and test it yourself.

 The MQTT message protocol is particularly suitable for low-bandwidth and high-latency environments and such for machine-to-machine (M2M) communication.
 Therefore, the publish-and-subscribe principle, operated via a central broker, is highly popular in the IoT.